hehonglu123/Cognex_driver/docs/cognex_setup.md

-# Cognex Setup for Robot Raconteur Driver
+# Cognex Setup for Robot Raconteur Driver using In-Sight Easy Builder

+These instructions are for Cognex In-Sight Vision System sensors using the In-Sight Easy Builder wizard.
+This mode is available for older devices that use In-Sight Explorer 6.5.0 and older.
+Newer devices will need to use the spreadsheet mode.

-These instructions are for Cognex In-Sight Vision System sensors.
-They were tested with a 7000 series device but should work for other models.
+They were tested with a 7000 series device but should work for other models that use In-Sight Explorer 6.5.0 and older.

-## Driver Firewall Configuration

-The Cognex communicates with the Robot Raconteur driver over Ethernet using a TCP/IP "Reverse Socket".
-The Cognex initiates a TCP connection to port 3000 of the PC/device running the Robot Raconteur driver.
-The PC/device running the driver must be configured to allow connections to TCP port 3000.
-This requires either adding an exception to the firewall for the instance of python running the driver, or opening port 3000 to incoming connections.
-See the operating system documentation for more instructions about configuring the firewall.

 ## Device Setup